Bower3jn/Bower3jn.github.io/index.md

  ------------------------------------------------------------------------------------------------------

-# Also
+# Photography

- I do nature photography.
- Missing my hardrive but I do have several Photos on my Visco Account
+ missing hardrive but have some pics on a visco account...
  [*NewZeland2020*](https://vsco.co/nbower26/gallery)